Puberty: Erections

 Erections during sleep or when waking up are medically known as nocturnal penile tumescence and colloquially referred to as morning wood.
-The penis can regularly get erect during sleep and men or boys often wake up with an erection.
-Once a boy reaches his teenage years, erections occur much more frequently due to puberty.
+The penis can regularly get erect during sleep and men or males often wake up with an erection.
+Once a male reaches his teenage years, erections occur much more frequently due to puberty.
 Erections can occur spontaneously at any time of day, and if clothed may cause a bulge or "hump".
 This can be disguised or hidden by wearing close-fitting underwear, a long shirt and baggier clothes.
 Erections are common for male prepubescent children and infants, and can even occur before birth.
-Spontaneous erections are also known as involuntary or unwanted erections and are normal.
+Spontaneous erections, also known as involuntary or unwanted erections, are normal.
 Such erections can be embarrassing if they happen in public, such as a classroom or living room.

 Foreskin retraction

-During puberty, if not before, the tip and opening of a boy's foreskin becomes wider, progressively allowing for retraction down the shaft of the penis and behind the glans, which ultimately should be possible without pain or difficulty.
+During puberty, if not before, the tip and opening of a male's foreskin becomes wider, progressively allowing for retraction down the shaft of the penis and behind the glans, which ultimately should be possible without pain or difficulty.
 The membrane that bonds the inner surface of the foreskin with the glans disintegrates and releases the foreskin to separate from the glans.
 The foreskin then gradually becomes retractable.

-Research by Øster (1968) found that with the onset and continuation of puberty, the proportion of boys able to pull back their foreskins increased.
-At ages 12–13, Øster found that only 60% of boys were able to retract their foreskins; this increased to 85% by ages 14–15, and 95% by 16–17.
+Research by Øster (1968) found that with the onset and continuation of puberty, the proportion of males able to pull back their foreskins increased.
+At ages 12–13, Øster found that only 60% of males were able to retract their foreskins; this increased to 85% by ages 14–15, and 95% by 16–17.
 He also found that 1% of those unable to fully retract experienced phimosis at ages 14–17, the remainder were partially able to.
-The findings were supported by further research by Kayaba et al (1996) on a sample of over 600 boys, and Ishikawa and Kawakita (2004) found that by age 15, 77% of their sample of boys could retract their foreskins.
-Beaugé (1997) reports that boys may assist the development of retractile foreskin by manual stretching.
+The findings were supported by further research by Kayaba et al (1996) on a sample of over 600 males, and Ishikawa and Kawakita (2004) found that by age 15, 77% of their sample of males could retract their foreskins.
+Beaugé (1997) reports that males may assist the development of retractile foreskin by manual stretching.

-Once a boy is able to retract his foreskin, penile hygiene should become an important feature of his routine body care.
-Although the American Academy of Pediatrics states there is "little evidence to affirm the association between circumcision status and optimal penile hygiene", various studies suggest that boys be educated about the role of hygiene, including retracting the foreskin while urinating and rinsing under it and around the glans at each bathing opportunity.
-Regular washing under the foreskin was found by Krueger and Osborn (1986) to reduce the risk of numerous penile disorders, however Birley et al. (1993) report excessive washing with soap should be avoided because it dries the oils out of the tissues and can cause non-specific dermatitis.
+Once a male is able to retract his foreskin, penile hygiene should become an important feature of his routine body care.
+Although the American Academy of Pediatrics states there is "little evidence to affirm the association between circumcision status and optimal penile hygiene", various studies suggest that males be educated about the role of hygiene, including retracting the foreskin while urinating and rinsing under it and around the glans at each bathing opportunity.
+Regular washing under the foreskin was found by Krueger and Osborn (1986) to reduce the risk of numerous penile disorders, however Birley et al. (1993) reports excessive washing with soap should be avoided because it dries the oils out of the tissues and can cause non-specific dermatitis.